Stochastic wave equation with L\'evy white noise: Existence of solution

 {\em (ii)} We will see below that the value $p$ from Assumption A plays an important role in the analysis of the solution $u_N$ of the wave equation with truncated noise $L_N$: $u_N(t,x)$ has a finite $p$-th moment!
-Since in dimension $d=1$, we can take any $p\geq 2$, this means that $u_N(t,x)$ has moments of {\em any} order $p\geq 2$.
+Since in dimension $d=1$, we can take $p=2$, this means that $u_N(t,x)$ has finite second moment.

 {\em (iii)} If $L$ is an $\alpha$-stable L\'evy noise, condition \eqref{pq-cond} holds for any $q<\alpha<p$.
-So in dimension $d=1$, the solution of the equation with truncated noise has finite moments of any order $p\geq 2$, although the noise itself does not have this property.
-This shows the drastic impact of the truncation of the noise on the behaviour of the solution. } \end{remark}
+So in dimension $d=1$, the solution of the equation with truncated noise has finite second moment, although the noise itself does not have this property.
+This shows the drastic impact of the truncation of the noise on the behaviour of the solution.

+{\em (iv)} Unlike the case of the heat equation, we do not require a lower bound on the exponent $q$ in \eqref{pq-cond}.
+In \cite{chong17-SPA}, the fact that the upper bound given by (3.13) has to be summable in $n$, combined with the restriction $\eta>d/q$ (from Lemma 3.2 ibid.) yields the condition $q>\frac{dp}{d+2-d(p-1)}$.
+For the wave equation, we obtain a different upper bound, which is summable regardless of the value of $q$ (see the proof of Theorem \ref{exist-th-K} below).

+{\em (v)} In the recent preprint \cite{BCL}, the authors have obtained the existence and uniqueness of solution to the heat equation \eqref{heat-eq} with $\sigma(u)=u$ (known as the parabolic Anderson model) under different integrability conditions on the small jumps and the large jumps than \eqref{pq-cond}.
+The methods of \cite{BCL} rely on the special form of the heat kernel.
+Finding similar methods that would show the existence and uniqueness of solution to the wave equation \eqref{wave-eq} with $\sigma(u)=u$ (known as the hyperbolic Anderson model) remains an open problem. } \end{remark}

 When Assumption A holds with $p<1$, the truncated noise $L^N$ has no drift: